Sakkov/telegram-data/README.md

 - Processes all HTML files in a specified subdirectory
 - Saves the extracted messages in a CSV or TXT file
 - Provides a progress bar to visualize the extraction process
+- Filters out every character outside the ASCII set and Ä, ä, Ö and ö

 ## Prerequisites
 - Python 3.x